 Idea: CMS should consider equipment covered under the NCD on an item-by-item basis to determine what constitutes appropriate documentation, suggested Sharon Hildebrandt of the National Coalition for Assistive and Rehabilitation Technology.
 For example, capped rental equipment for short-term use should not require information beyond what's provided in theCMN, which CMS should revise to include questions pertaining to clinical criteria for coverage, she said.

-"We applaud CMS for proposing a new coverage standard based on a functional assessment of [...]
+"We applaud CMS for proposing a new coverage standard based on a functional assessment of an individual's [...]